“Even As We Hurt, We Grew”: What Vice President Kamala Harris Means For America — & Our Future

 After yesterday, my girls’ — all of our girls' — futures feel as bright as Amanda’s sunflower-coloured coat.
 I revelled in that.
 I went to sleep pregnant with hope and I allowed myself to sit in my complicated chaos of emotions.

-Today, my mind toggles back and forth between visualizing the future and our current state.
-I think of the Black girls who are actively criminalized in their school, the kids who were illegally separated from their parents because of immigration, and the tall tower of chips stacked against girls and women everywhere.
+Today, my mind toggles back and forth between visualising the future and our current state.
+I think of the Black girls who are actively criminalised in their school, the kids who were illegally separated from their parents because of immigration, and the tall tower of chips stacked against girls and women everywhere.

 So, now what?